Table Of Contents

 For cordless stick vacuums like the V7, V8, V10, V11, and V15 models:

-- Bin mechanism care – The “point and shoot” bin emptying mechanism needs special attention; ensure the red slider moves freely and the bin door opens completely.
+- Bin mechanism care: Ensure the red slider moves freely and the bin door opens completely.

 For Cyclone series vacuums (like the Big Ball or Cinetic models):